NetFreak85/ShowFabric/README.md

 <!-- LICENSE -->
 ## License

 Do whatever you want with the script.
-I created for helping the Cisco Community
+I created it for helping the Cisco Community

 <!-- CONTACT -->
 ## Contact